jbfaden/mygithubbook/docs/source/help.rst

 Need Help
 =========

-If you need help, then call Jeremy.
+If you need help, then call Jeremy F.